Pogliaghi

 Pogliaghi sold or transferred rights to build bicycles under his name in the 1983-84.
 The difference between a Pogliaghi made under his direct supervision and one that may not be is the *PSM* stamp on the seat-lug, and a chronologically-sequential serial number on the seat-lug or the head-lug.
-This serial number sequence appears to date all the way back to when Pogliaghi's uncle Brambilla owned the shop, where Sante Pogliaghi worked for him.
+This serial number sequence appears to date back to when Pogliaghi's uncle Brambilla owned the shop, where Sante Pogliaghi worked for him.
 Pogliaghi continued the serial number sequence when he took over in the late 1940s.

 Pogliaghi is on record stating he would retire by 1980, when he was interviewed for the book "The Custom Bicycle" but he officially closed his workshop on 1983.
 The PSM stamp and the serial numbers disappeared after the marque transfer.

 Marc Rossin supposedly took over rights to the marque first, and a number of Pogliaghis appeared with Rossin-style pantographing.
 Probably by the late 1980s rights to the name had passed to the Basso brothers.